 While you may want to work things out with a struggling tenant, for example, you’ll also need to set clear boundaries by enforcing the lease terms.
-You'll need to be prepared to enforce late fees so as to discourage late payments from tenants in the future.
+You'll need to be prepared to enforce late fees so as to discourage late rent payments from tenants in the future.

-After all, missing rental income can have a negative ripple effect that impacts your real estate investment in various ways.
+After all, missing rental income can have a negative ripple effect that impacts your property management business in various ways.

 One huge expense for landlords comes in the form of property taxes.

 Unbeknownst to many beginner landlords, there are dozens of tax deductions that may be available to them.
-So, make sure to hire a good accountant to help you take maximum advantage of the tax breaks that may be available to you as a property owner.
+So, make sure to hire a good accountant to help you take maximum advantage of the tax breaks that may be available to you as a landlord.

-You may also want to avoid renting your property to friends and family.
-While finding great tenants can sometimes prove to be an uphill task, renting to friends and family can turn out to be counterproductive, as you'll find yourself in touchy situations where you can't act freely.
+You may also want to avoid renting your rental to friends and family.
+While finding great potential tenants can sometimes prove to be an uphill task, renting to friends and family can turn out to be counterproductive, as you'll find yourself in touchy situations where you can't act freely.